thedayheisooo/covfefe/about.md

 layout: about
 title: About.
 Who we are.
 intro: >-
-  We thought long about adding this section to our website because actually we are just random people who want to fight the maniac!
-Most of us are either socialists (trigger alarm!), liberal, people with common sense, snowflakes ... or all of the above.
-In other words: The team behind is projects consists of people who stand on the right side of history.
-But we as collective do not care about ones political views as long as they are based on facts and science and yes, this can totally include conservatives and libertarians.
-The lowest common denominator is that we are mad as fuck about Trump.
+  We thought long about adding this section to our website because we are just a pretty random group of people who want to fight the maniac and everything he stands for, but we don’t want to make any of this about us.
+However, we came to understand that even though we don’t take ourselves very seriously you care about the team, so you can be assured you get a good product and part of your money goes to organizations you support.

+  So here is the short story about “The Day He is Out Of Office” – we will try not to be sarcastic for once.
+The project or rather the idea for it began in the weeks after the 2016 election.
+We were deeply troubled by what happened, we were scared of Trump’s dangerous agenda and we were mad about the rigged system and the worst of it: We felt powerless.
+But we quickly learned that thanks to Trump hundred of thousands of concerned Americans woke up and came together to organize and resist – this gave us hope and made us think about ways we can support the resistance.

+  On top of that we were sure that Trump won’t even make it
 about_members: >-
   This is a little side project of a diverse team of volunteers.
 Don't forget:
   This is all about the movement and not about us!
 However, in case you have